sdetmharinavi/hnvtx/scripts/output.md

   if (!value && type !== 'status') return null;

   const renderValue = () => {

     if (render) {
-      // We know value should be T[keyof T] when render is provided return render(value as T[keyof T], entity);
+      return render(value as T[keyof T], entity);
     }